angelocandari/data-wrang-proj-openstreetmap/README.md

 <p>I start fixing the data set by using the function *update_name*, which
 revises the streetnames according to my specifications that are outlined in *mapping*.
-Once I am satisfied with my data, I process the data in an xml structure accordng to the example schema.
+Once I am satisfied with my data, I process the data in an xml structure according to the example schema.
 I then turn xml into csv.
 Once the CSVs are generated and validated, I then import the data into an SQL database to begin my exploration.</p>